Skip to main content

 QueryBuilder renders a RuleGroup representing the root of the query.

-Finally, everything is wrapped in <QueryBuilderStateProvider> and <QueryBuilderContext.Provider>.
-The latter inherits any values from ancestor context providers and propogates them down to subcomponents.
-Props supersede context values.
+Everything is wrapped in <QueryBuilderStateProvider> and <QueryBuilderContext.Provider>, which inherit ancestor context values and propagate them to subcomponents.
+Props take precedence over context values.

 Props